Your rental checklist: 20 things to look for when signing a lease in NYC

 3. Confirm the renewal clauses and renewal policies

 If your lease has an option to renew for one or more years, check to see if there is an escalation clause.
-This would raise the rent in subsequent years and is typically based on a fixed dollar amount, a percentage of the first year’s rent, or cost of living increases.
+This clause would raise the rent in subsequent years and is typically based on a fixed dollar amount, a percentage of the first year’s rent, or cost of living increases.

-Review the renewal terms carefully.
-If it states you need to give a renewal notice 90 days in advance by certified mail, simply calling the landlord’s office and telling them you want to renew won’t cut it.
-Instead of the agreed upon 3 percent increase, he may come back with an 8 percent increase, saying you didn’t give proper certified mail notice.
+If your lease states you need to give a renewal notice 90 days in advance by certified mail, simply calling the landlord’s office and telling them you want to renew won’t cut it.
+Instead of the agreed upon 3 percent increase, he may come back with an 8 percent increase, saying you didn’t give notice by certified mail.
 The same applies for termination, or opt-out provisions.

-4. Make sure fees and costs are reciprocal
+5. Make sure fees and costs are reciprocal

 A lease drafted by a landlord may have a provision saying that if the tenant fails in their obligation—like defaulting on the rent—the landlord can be reimbursed for any legal fees and expenses in trying to resolve the situation and recoup the money.

-5. Have a clear notice provision in the lease
+6. Have a clear notice provision in the lease

-Another important detail is to know how your landlord wants to be contacted if there's a problem, whether that's a leak, a rodent infestation, or a lack of hot water.
-"Those clauses have to be clear so if there is ever a dispute, the other side knows precisely what they need to do to put the other side on notice," Landsman says.
+"Those clauses have to be clear so if there is ever a dispute, the other side knows precisely what they need to do to put the other side on notice," Landsman said.

-6. Check the lease for a break clause
+7. Check the lease for a break clause

 Most leases do not contain a break clause—you are expected to be in the apartment for the duration of the lease—but you should still review to see if there’s any reference to what happens if you need to leave early.

-Landlords are required to make a reasonable effort to re-rent your apartment if you need to leave before your lease ends but there’s a risk that you’ll be on the hook for the rest of the term if another tenant doesn’t take your place.
+Landlords are required to make a reasonable effort to re-rent your apartment if you need to leave before your lease ends, but there’s a risk that you’ll be on the hook for the rest of the term if another tenant doesn’t take your place.

-7. Be clear who pays for utilities
+8. Be clear who pays for utilities

 Some landlords—especially in buildings where apartments aren't separately metered or sub-metered—may include utilities in the rent.
 But usually only the water and heat are included.

-8. Understand the requirements for rental insurance
+9. Understand the requirements for rental insurance

 It’s especially important to have insurance if you are renting from a condo or co-op owner.
 The buildings will often have rules about insurance coverage, and while the building policy or landlord’s policy might cover some things, they likely won’t cover everything, like your possessions.

-“The landlord's insurance does not, despite what many people believe, cover the tenant,” says apartment insurance broker Jeffrey Schneider, president of Gotham Brokerage.
-The tenant must insure their own property against fire, theft, and water damage, and also must carry their own personal liability coverage, which protects them if they are sued for negligence—starting a fire that destroys part of the building or, more commonly, letting a tub or sink overflow and damaging the apartment below them.
+As a tenant, you must insure your own property against fire, theft, and water damage, and also carry your own personal liability coverage.
+Liability coverage protects you if you are sued for negligence—starting a fire that destroys part of the building or, more commonly, letting a tub or sink overflow and damaging the apartment below them.

 Coverage can include accidentally leaving the sink on or flushing the toilet and having it overflow.
 Ask the building management what level of insurance is required.

-9. Make sure your landlord allows pets
+10. Make sure your landlord allows pets

 Not everyone loves animals, and having a dog or a cat can be a potential obstacle—especially if you plan on getting one after you move in.
 If this is the case, make sure the lease explicitly allows pets so the landlord won’t withhold his or her consent when you decide to bring home your new best friend.

 If you already have a pet, ideally you have already discussed this with your landlord or the broker and your landlord grants you permission in the lease.
-(The approval could look like this: Tenant may keep pets in the premises provided tenant obtains the prior written consent of owner.
-Owner hereby consents to the following pet(s): One dog.)
+The approval could look like this: Tenant may keep pets in the premises provided tenant obtains the prior written consent of owner.
+Owner hereby consents to the following pet(s): One dog.

 “Most owners will ask the breed, not just the weight, because they know that puppies grow,” Malin adds.
 “The best way to avoid friction is to be upfront.”